rebelsky/csc207c/_labs/inheritance.md

 g.
 Check your answer experimentally.

 h.
 As you might have predicted, Java issues an error message because you are calling the constructor with the wrong number of parameters.
-Rewrite the initialization in `CounterExpt` to the following and predict the effect.
+Rewrite the initialization in `CounterTests` and `CounterExpt` to the following and predict the effect.

 ```java
   Counter alpha = new Tally();